 By speaking to both mathematics students and staff across the UK, the Network hopes to tackle the following research questions:

-• We are in the process of creating a literature review that will be accessible to mathematicians interested in promoting EDI principles in their lectures.
+- Completed a literature review, accessible to mathematicians interested in promoting EDI principles in their teaching

 Examples of use of history in promoting EDI principles: